Lexus extended warranty: cost, coverage and plans

 Installing aftermarket parts won’t automatically void your warranty, but those parts won’t be covered — nor will any repairs needed as a result of the aftermarket part (e.g., suspension issues caused by a lift kit).

-These are pretty standard terms for an extended auto warranty.
-The two main “gotchas” to keep in mind are that you must keep up with regular maintenance for your Lexus and get all repairs preauthorized.
+Overall, these are pretty standard terms for an extended auto warranty.
+The two main “gotchas” to keep in mind are that you must keep up with regular maintenance for your Lexus and get all repairs pre-authorized.
 One of the most common and easily avoidable reasons for denied claims is that the warranty holder is trying to get repairs compensated after they’ve already been performed, which is unlikely to succeed.

 Lexus extended warranty alternatives

-We reached out to two auto warranty companies, Endurance and olive, to see how their prices stacked up against what Lexus quoted us and included the results below.
+We reached out to four auto warranty companies (Endurance, olive, Toco and Omega Auto Care) to see how their prices stacked up against what Lexus quoted us.
+You can see the results below.

 Based on the table above, it’s safe to assume that you might find a better deal on a Lexus extended warranty with a third-party provider.
 Don’t trust that any one warranty provider will give you the cheapest quote every time, though.